In public relations, you have to rely on earned media instead of paid advertising.

 - It's a mistake to start thinking about products and process first.
 What you need to do instead is to think about how to reach your audiences.
 After that, you can start thinking about products and develop a strategic plan to accomplish your job.

-- If you only focus on (let's say) newspapers, you'll miss a giant chunk of the population who only listen to the radio or watch television to get their news and be entertained.
-See this related post on why if you're not on TV (or radio) you don't exist.
-Remember, your media plan has to include ideas and strategies for reaching out to every form of mass media and that includes newspapers, magazines, blogs, radio, and television.
+- If you only focus on newspapers, for example, you'll miss a giant chunk of the population who only listen to the radio or watch television to get their news and be entertained.
+Remember, your media plan has to include ideas and strategies for reaching out to every form of mass media, and that includes newspapers, magazines, blogs, radio, and television.

 - Think Like a Reporter

-- You need to know who is writing which stories and pitch your ideas, to.that journalist.
+- You need to know who is writing which stories and pitch your ideas to that journalist.
 You also need to know who is allowed to take photos and who is a good TV spokesperson.
-And be sure if you hold a press conference that you choose someone (not just responsible who'll show up) but someone photogenic.
 You also need to know if the video you have can be posted on online.

 - In your planning, do whatever you can to identify and eliminate bottlenecks.
 If there's only one person writing everything, what happens when that person takes a two-week vacation, becomes a father or mother and is out six weeks, or takes a different job?